-If you are a working mom-to-be, it is important to arrange and plan for your maternity leave ahead of time.
+If you are a working mom-to-be, arranging and planning for your maternity leave ahead of time is essential.
 Many benefit programs require advance notice and paperwork to be filled out before your baby arrives.
-It is important to research and understand your rights and benefits, so you can take advantage of everything owed to you.
+It is important to research and understand your rights and benefits to take advantage of everything owed to you.

-Benefits can vary from person to person, so don't take a coworkers word for it, discuss particulars with your employer or HR representative, so everyone is on the same page regarding your maternity leave.
-Even if you only plan to take a few days, it is important that everyone is on the same page ahead of time to avoid complications or misunderstandings later.
+Benefits can vary from person to person, so don't take a coworker's word for it.
+Discuss particulars with your employer or HR representative so everyone is on the same page regarding your maternity leave.
+Even if you only plan to take a few days, it is crucial that everyone is on the same page ahead of time to avoid complications or misunderstandings later.